jacquev6/QuadProgMm/ReadMe.md

 <img src="example_spring_chain.svg"/>

 First, let's define a struct to represent a spring.
-It's a simple aggregate with the spring's strength, and it's unconstrained length:
+It's a simple aggregate with the spring's strength, and its unconstrained length:

     struct Spring {
         Spring( float strength_, float length_ ) :